 Find out more about death and superannuation.

-Before this can happen, the employee needs to have completed their relevant income protection waiting period.
+Yes, as long as they have completed their income protection waiting period.

 The differences are outlined in the table below.
 Members can check their QSuper income protection details in Member Online.

 30, 60, or 90 days (depending on the member's cover) or accrued sick leave, whichever is greater.

 Police: 180 days or accrued sick leave plus approved Queensland Police Service sick leave bank, whichever is greater.

 More information about QSuper's income protection can be found in the Accumulation Account Insurance Guide (pdf).
 Visit WorkCover Queensland for more information about WorkCover payments.

 Find out more about insurance for QSuper Defined Benefit accounts.
 Visit WorkCover Queensland for more information about WorkCover payments.